willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 You can create DLP policies to protect sensitive information with your Microsoft 365 services, like Exchange, SharePoint, and OneDrive accounts.

-When DLP policies find this data, it can act and help prevent the data from showing up in Microsoft 365 Copilot results.
-To learn more, see [Learn about the Microsoft 365 Copilot location in DLP](/purview/dlp-create-deploy-policy?tabs=purview).

 This section introduces you to the DLP policy creation process.
 DLP policies are a powerful tool.
 Make sure you:

 - Understand the data you're protecting and the goals you want to achieve.